 Beyond the quaint 16th-century fishing huts at Rock a Nore unfolds a pristine expanse of natural beach and cliffs stretching for 4.5 miles.
 Scattered along the shoreline are various rock formations leading to Pett Level beach, enveloped by the enchanting Hastings SSSI Country Park.

 This coastal haven harbour's dinosaur fossils and a diverse array of indigenous flora and fauna.
-Extending beyond the visible horizon, portions of the rocky terrain persist past the low tide mark, providing a sanctuary for seals, crabs, anemones, starfish, and other marine life.
+Extending beyond the visible horizon, portions of the rocky terrain persist past the low tide mark, providing a sanctuary for marine and avian life.